Top Things to Do on Maui

-Lahaina History and Whale Watching: Historic Lahaina was once a thriving whale port in the mid-19th century.
-Hundreds of whaling ships once came to this harbor town in pursuit of the migrating sperm whales that would pass by the islands on their way to and from Alaska.
-To this day, whale watching is a favorite activity of Maui as over 6,000 of the majestic beasts swim in the waters off Lahaina every year.
+Historic Lahaina was once a thriving whale port in the mid-19th century.
+Hundreds of whaling ships once came to this harbor town in pursuit of humpback whales migrating from Alaska.
+To this day, whale watching is a favorite activity of Maui.
+Over 6,000 of the majestic beasts swim in the waters off Lahaina every year.
 Fully experience Lahaina’s whaling heritage by visiting the Whalers Village Museum in neighboring Ka’anapali.
 Book a whale watching excursion.
-Or have a picnic on the Au’au Channel off Lahaina where the humpback whales can often be seen breaching above the waves.
+Or have a picnic on the Au’au Channel off Lahaina where the humpback whales breach above the waves.